 Subject area: Expressive arts, numeracy and maths, social studies

 The aim of this lesson is, in the spirit of John Muir, to locate and observe a specific tree throughout the seasons, taking note of all the creatures that depend upon it, at different times of the year.

 Before you begin, ask your class to look through the John Muir graphic novel and read the I Will Walk One Thousand Miles section, up to page 71, where it describes how John Muir lived among the creatures in the trees.

-The Lodge Forest Visitor Centre has a live webcam feed(this will open in a new window).
+The Lodge Forest Visitor Centre has a live webcam feed.
 See if you can spot the red squirrels – scroll to the bottom of the webpage for the webcam link.